Active Record Connection Pool

 clear_reloadable_connections!()

-Clears the cache which maps classes and re-connects connections that require reloading.
+Clears reloadable connections from the pool and re-connects connections that require reloading.

 The pool first tries to gain ownership of all connections.
 If unable to do so within a timeout interval (default duration is spec.db_config.checkout_timeout * 2 seconds), then the pool forcefully clears the cache and reloads connections without any regard for other connection owning threads.